Lombiq/Helpful-Libraries/Docs/MvcLibraries.md

 Please see the inline documentation of each extension methods learn more.

-## `DevelopmentOnlyAttribute`
+## Attributes for controllers

-Enforces the Development environment on controllers.
+- `DevelopmentOnlyAttribute`: Enforces the Development environment on controllers.
+- `DevelopmentAndLocalhostOnlyAttribute`: Enforces the Development environment as well as localhost.